zcoo/fluss/website/docs/table-design/data-distribution/partitioning.md

   'table.auto-partition.time-zone' = 'Asia/Shanghai'
 );
 ```
-In this case, when automatic partitioning occurs (Fluss will periodically operate on all tables in the background), four partitions are pre-created with a partition granularity of YEAR, retaining two historical partitions.
+In this case, when automatic partitioning occurs (Fluss will periodically operate on all tables in the background), five partitions are pre-created with a partition granularity of YEAR, retaining two historical partitions.
 The time zone is set to Asia/Shanghai.

 ### Table Options